dsenturk/M-VCSM/README.md

 INTRODUCTION ——————————————

 The contents of this folder allow for implementation of the M-VCSM estimation and inference described in "Multilevel Varying Coefficient Spatiotemporal Model".
 Users can simulate a sample data frame (M_VCSM_simulation.R) and apply the proposed estimation algorithm (M_VCSM_decomposition.R, M_VCSM_MCMC.R).
-Also, we include tools to perform prediction and inference on multilevel hospitalization rate trajectories (MST_FM_inference.R), allowing users to obtain region- and facility-specific predicted hospitalization rate trajectories as well as their pointwise confidence intervals.
-Detailed instructions on how to perform the aforementioned procedures, make predictions of region- and facility-level hospitalization rate trajectories and visualize results are included in MST_FM_tutorial.R.
+Also, we include tools to perform inference on multilevel varying coefficient functions and prediction of region- and facility-specific deviations (MST_FM_inference.R), allowing users to obtain effect of region- and facility-level risk factors as well as their simultaneous confidence bands.
+Detailed instructions on how to perform the aforementioned procedures and visualize results are included in M_VCSM_tutorial.R.

 REQUIREMENTS ——————————————